d-khan/assembly/Welcome_letter.md

-# The course will be available on Canvas on Monday, Aug 19, 2024 (12:00 am PST)
+# The course will be available in Canvas on Monday, Aug 19, 2024 (12:00 am PST)
 **Please join the live class on Zoom (https://sdccd-edu.zoom.us/j/84453441374);
 or in person in Miramar College, M building, Room M-110, on Monday, Aug 19, 2024 at 11:00am PST**